Ten Questions to Ask When Considering a New TMS

 If you’re considering a big project like implementing a new TMS, you’re probably working to solve operational, financial, or visibility inefficiencies.
 And it’s more than likely these problems need to be corrected now.
 The issue is that most organizations in this position are taking a rather shortsighted approach, neglecting the consideration of future needs in order to fix something in the present.

 Here’s the truth–taking a look at the issues you might face in the future is one of the most important things to consider as you start looking at transportation management systems.
-In that light, I’ve come up with ten questions that will help you make an informed and forward thinking decision.
+In that light, I’ve come up with ten questions that will help you make an informed and forward thinking decision about a TMS.

 How long did the issues you are experiencing today exist before you began looking for solutions?